-And to intensify the coffee flavor even more, you can also add a little espresso powder.
-Espresso powder is a great ingredient to keep in your pantry for baking—a little bit added to your brownie batter will enhance the chocolate flavor.
+And to intensify the coffee flavor even more, you can also add a little espresso powder or instant coffee granules.
+Espresso powder is a great ingredient to keep in your pantry for baking---a little bit added to your brownie batter will enhance the chocolate flavor.

 If all of your ingredients are already cold, you don't even need to wait to pour the coffee mixture in the ice cream maker.
 You can be eating soft serve coffee ice cream in less than 30 minutes.